debs-obrien/debbie.codes/content/articles/discord-virtual-office.md

 [Bit](https://bit.dev) chose to use discord as their virtual office and I have to say I am amazed at how well it works and how easy it is to set it up.
 How it works is we have voice channels set up with different names such as Open Space, Big Meeting Room, one on ones, and many more including a dining room.

 My first thoughts on this were, that's great but it's just voice channels in Discord.
-We had that in Nuxt, Cloudindary and other servers I am a part of.
+We had that in Nuxt, Cloudinary and other servers I am a part of.
 And yes we use it for meetings and we shared screen and turned on video and it was great so how are we doing things different at [Bit](https://bit.dev)?

 ## What Problem are we trying to Solve